-Below are four common reasons why users may end up in a deadlock with a newly implemented CRM along with countermeasures that I have found to be effective when implementing a CRM system.
+Below are eight common reasons why users may end up in a deadlock with a newly implemented CRM along with countermeasures that I have found to be effective when implementing a CRM system.

 Concern No. 1: A new CRM system requires excessive manual data entry.

 One of the major concerns of sales reps and customer service agents is spending too much time on manual data entry in the CRM.
 For example, instead of moving a prospect through the sales pipeline right after it's discovered, a sales rep has to fill in extensive information about the prospect in the CRM.
 The same process occurs after each interaction with a prospect.
 Logging emails and phone calls, and recording the details of recent meetings become an inherent part of sales reps' daily duties.
 Thus, sales reps may refuse to adopt a CRM as they think it complicates their job and adds manual data entry tasks to their already high workload.

 The solution is to integrate the CRM with external systems and automate certain sales processes to reduce CRM users' manual efforts.
 For instance, integrating the CRM with external databases and third-party systems (like ERP or e-commerce platforms) unburdens sales reps from manually filling in numerous CRM fields.
 Integration ensures the automated import of customer and company contact information from external sources, and automatically updates the customer information in the CRM.

 Automation of some aspects of the sales process (like customer outreach with quick email and call logging, and email templates with merge fields) can also tangibly shorten the amount of time that sales reps spent on manual duties.

 Editor's note: Looking for the right CRM software for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.